PacktPublishing/Statistics-for-Machine-Learning/README.md

 statistics and mathematics, like linear algebra and so on.
 The following versions of software are used throughout this book, but it should run fine with any more recent ones as well:
-* Anaconda 3–4.3.1 (all python and its relevant packages are included in Anaconda, Python 3.6.1, NumPy 1.12.1, Pandas 0.19.2, and scikit-learn 0.18.1)
+* Anaconda 3–4.3.1 (all Python and its relevant packages are included in Anaconda, Python 3.6.1, NumPy 1.12.1, Pandas 0.19.2, and scikit-learn 0.18.1)
 * R 3.4.0 and RStudio 1.0.143
 * Theano 0.9.0